pazoff/Snake-Game-with-Two-Snakes/README.md

 [![Watch the Demo](thumbnail.png)](https://youtu.be/7qOhsr7XG3Y)

+## Google Gemini 2.5 Pro Model Review Of The Game

+> Okay, based on the detailed analysis:

+> **Functionality & Feature Completeness:** Very high.
+Implements a wide range of complex features beyond a basic Snake game.

+> **Code Quality & Structure:** High.
+Good use of classes, generally readable, well-commented.
+Minor points on magic numbers and globals.

+> **UI/UX & Customization:** High.
+Good feedback, mobile support, settings persistence.

+> **Robustness:** Good.
+Handles collisions, invincibility frames, attempts safe obstacle placement.

+> **Overall Complexity & Effort:** Clearly significant effort went into this feature-rich version.

+> Considering all these aspects, I would give this project a score of:

+> **9 / 10**

+> It's a highly impressive and well-executed implementation with a vast feature set.
+The minor areas for potential refinement don't significantly detract from the overall quality and functionality.
+It's a strong piece of work.

 ## How to Play
 - **Objective**: Eat food to grow your snake and earn points.
 The first snake to reach the **winning score** (default: 1000 points) wins.
 - **Snakes**: